syncfusion-content/flutter-docs/Flutter/calendar/appointments.md

 #### Remove Action

-If the appointment is removed in an underlying datasource, you can call the notifyListeners.
+If the dynamic appointment is removed in an underlying datasource, we need to notify the data source changes.

 {% tabs %}
 {% highlight dart hl_lines="2 3 4" %}